-Native plants are only those found in a specific region that began growing there naturally, without being introduced either directly or indirectly by nonnative settlers.
+Native plants are those found in a specific region that began growing there naturally, without being introduced either directly or indirectly by nonnative settlers.
 These regions can be small as a locality, or as large as several states.
 But the closer they naturally grew to where you live, the more adapted they are to conditions in your landscapes.

 When choosing ornamental plants, it's easy to forget how important native plants are.
 Native plants are essential to the web of life that includes birds and other wildlife, beneficial insects, and important microorganisms living in native soils.
 These natural communities evolved together, over a long period of time, into what are often called ecosystems.
-Ecosystems provide each member of its community with habitat in which live, and food or nutrients on which to survive.
+Ecosystems provide each member of the community with habitat in which live, and food or nutrients on which to survive.

-Invasive species, often nonnative plants that are not a natural part of the community, can severely disrupt and often overwhelm an ecosystem's delicate balance of life.
-Without natural checks and balances, they often grow so rampantly they choke out native plants.
+Invasive species, often nonnative plants that are not a natural part of the community, can severely disrupt and overwhelm an ecosystem's delicate balance of life.
+Without natural checks and balances, they often grow so rampantly that they choke out native plants.
 The unfortunate result is less biodiversity, and an ecosystem that needs to be restored.

-Urban development also has a negative impact on ecosystems, causing native habitats to become fragmented, and making it harder for birds to migrate, bees to pollinate, and for wildlife to survive.
+Urban development also has a negative effect on ecosystems, causing native habitats to become fragmented, and making it harder for birds to migrate, bees to pollinate, and for wildlife to survive.
 Forward-thinking leaders are looking for ways to knit these fragments into life-sustaining corridors.

 The Many Benefits of Native Plants